Using Key Value

 Via Cloud Console

 Navigate to Services > Key Value and click Create Storage.
-Choose a descriptive name that reflects the storage purpose (e.g., user-sessions
+Choose a descriptive name that reflects the storage purpose (e.g., user-sessions, agent-config, api-cache).

 Via SDK